gokulkrishh/how-it-works/src/pages/javascript/promise.allsettled/index.md

 Next step is to wrap our iteration (forEach) with `new Promise()` object.
 So that when all our inputs are settled, we can return the results with **status** and **value/reasons**.

-Implementation is quite similar to [Promise.all()](https://www.how-it-works.dev/javascript/promise.all) we did few weeks back with few changes.
+Implementation is quite similar to [Promise.all()](https://www.how-it-works.dev/javascript/promise.all) with a few changes.

 #### Code: